gatsbyjs/gatsby/docs/blog/2018-11-03-building-an-accessible-lightbox/index.md

 ### Creating the Lightbox

-For the sake of accessibility, we'll be using [Dialog](https://ui.reach.tech/dialog) from Reach UI - shout out to [Ryan Florence](https://github.com/ryanflorence) for making awesome, accessible tools for React.
-As a side note, Gatsby's router is using [`@reach/router`](https://reach.tech/router) under the hood, so we're keeping it in the family 😉
+For the sake of accessibility, you'll be using [Dialog](https://ui.reach.tech/dialog) from Reach UI - shout out to [Ryan Florence](https://github.com/ryanflorence) for making awesome, accessible tools for React.
+As a side note, Gatsby's router is using [`@reach/router`](https://reach.tech/router) under the hood, so you're keeping it in the family 😉

-Let's go ahead and install all the dependencies:
+Go ahead and install all the dependencies:

 ```terminal
 $ yarn add @reach/dialog